Are you wondering if white subway tile dye lots can be different? I can assure you from personal experience the answer is YES they can!

-If someone would have told me to watch out for dye lot color variations in white subway tile I would have been very surprised.
+If someone had told me to watch out for dye-lot color variations in white subway tile I would have been very surprised.

 Pro Tip: White Subway Tile Is Classic And TimelessNicole

 After ordering many samples I decided on the Basic White 4×12 Ceramic Subway Tile, Polished.
 The edge would be finished with the 4×12 Basic White Ceramic Bullnose Subway Tile.

 After the bathroom was gutted, prepped, and then sheetrocked it was time for the tile.
 The floor was done first and then it was time for the walls.

-Inspect Your Tile
+Inspect Your White Subway Tile